-We generate $50$ different datasets using the above-mentioned procedure and analyze each dataset using three clustering methods for functional data: the SGDP (our proposal), GDP, and SGDP with $\alpha\beta=1$ (SDP, similarity-based Dirichlet process).
+We generate $50$ different datasets using the aforementioned procedure and analyse each dataset using the model in \eqref{mixture} with three distinct random partitions: the SGDP (our proposal), GDP, and SGDP with $\alpha\beta=1$ (SDP, similarity-based Dirichlet process).
 The prior distributions for the range parameters, $\phi_y$ and $\phi_{\theta}$, and the scale parameters, $\eta_y$ and $\eta_{\theta}$, are set to IG$(1/2, 1/2)$ distribution.
 Concerning $m_{\theta}$, a Gaussian process prior with mean $m_{m}=1/2$ and covariance $C_{m}=10I$ is utilized.
-For the SGDP and the SDP, the strength of neighboring relationships, $\tau$, has a prior distribution Beta$(1/2, 1/2)$, and $\lambda(\cdot)$ in \eqref{eq:similarity} is set to the identity function.
+For the SGDP and the SDP, the strength of neighbouring relationships, $\tau$, has a prior distribution Beta$(1/2, 1/2)$, and $\lambda(\cdot)$ in \eqref{eq:similarity} is set to the identity function.
 In SDP, $\alpha\sim {\rm Gamma}(1,1)$ and $\beta=1/\alpha$.
 Because the performances of the GDP and SGDP are dependent on the prior distributions of $\alpha$ and $\beta$, we implemented the following two cases of prior distributions based on the guidelines given at the end of Section~\ref{sec:priors}:

 The mean and variance of $\alpha\beta$ in Prior~1 are $1.667$ and $1.508$, and those in Prior~2 are $4.762$ and $4.597$, respectively.
-As measures of performance of point estimates, obtained by minimizing the posterior expected variation of information \citep{wade2018bayesian}, we employ two widely used metrics to assess the clustering performance: the adjusted Rand index \citep{hubert1985comparing}, abbreviated as ARI and the purity function \citep{manning2009introduction}, denoted by PF.
+As measures of performance of point estimates, obtained by minimizing the posterior expected variation of information \citep{wade2018bayesian}, we employ two widely used metrics to assess the clustering performance: the adjusted Rand index \citep{hubert1985comparing}, abbreviated as ARI, and the purity function \citep{manning2009introduction}, denoted by PF.
 These measures gauge the concordance between actual and predicted cluster allocations.
 Note that high values of both ARI and PF indicate a high clustering accuracy.
-Additionally, the accuracy of the mean function estimation is quantified using the root mean squared error (RMSE) after normalizing by the $\ell_2$ norm of the true mean function.
+Additionally, the accuracy of the mean function estimation of the regions is quantified using the root mean squared error (RMSE) after normalizing by the $\ell_2$ norm of the true mean function.
 All Bayesian methods employ burn-in and sampling periods of $16000$ and $4000$, respectively.
 Note that the effective sample sizes of the parameters of interest are at least $500$.
 For the SGDP and SDP models, which incorporate the permutation sampling step, the Metropolis-Hastings algorithm for updating the permutation yielded an average acceptance rate of approximately 68.6\% and 64.3\% across the simulation studies.